peteroupc/peteroupc.github.io/random.md

 - **Stable.** A programming interface is _stable_ if it has no behavior that is unspecified, implementation-dependent, nondeterministic, or subject to future change.
 - **Information security.** Defined in ISO/IEC 27000.
 - **Nondeterministic source.** Data source that does not always return the same output for the same input.
-- **MUST, SHOULD, MAY, RECOMMENDED, NOT RECOMMENDED.**  As defined in RFC 2119 and RFC 8174.
+- **MUST, SHOULD, SHOULD NOT, MAY, RECOMMENDED, NOT RECOMMENDED.**  As defined in RFC 2119 and RFC 8174.

 <a id=Cryptographic_RNGs></a>
 ## Cryptographic RNGs